-Bwindi impenetrable forest national park is situated in the south-western part of Uganda and is home to 13 species of primates including half of the world population of the endangered mountain gorillas that is why it has been dubbed as the primate capital of the world.
+Bwindi Impenetrable Forest National Park is situated in the southwestern part of Uganda and is home to 13 species of primates, including half of the world’s population of the endangered mountain gorillas, which is why it has been dubbed as the primate capital of the world.

-Gorilla trekking is the most commonly done activity in Bwindi impenetrable forest national park, gorilla trekking is the most sought tourist activity in Africa though the most expensive.
-Bwindi has got habituated mountain gorillas that tourists visit daily and eight permits are available to trek each gorilla family.
+- Gorilla trekking.
+Gorilla trekking is the most commonly done activity in Bwindi Impenetrable Forest National Park.
+Gorilla trekking is the most sought-after tourist activity in Africa, though it is the most expensive.
+Bwindi has habituated mountain gorillas that tourists visit daily, and eight permits are available to trek each gorilla family.
 Tourists are given one hour of observation once they find mountain gorillas.

-Gorilla habituation is the process of making mountain gorillas get used to human presence and usually takes about 2-3 years of trackers and rangers visiting a gorilla family daily while observing each individual behaviour and then later name them according to each of their character.
-Uganda is the only country that offers gorilla habituation experience allowing tourists to join trekkers in their daily schedule of habituating gorillas.
+- Gorilla habituation.
+Gorilla habituation is the process of making mountain gorillas get used to human presence and usually takes about 2-3 years of trackers and rangers visiting a gorilla family daily while observing each individual’s behavior and then later naming them according to each of their characters.
+Uganda is the only country that offers gorilla habituation experience, allowing tourists to join trekkers in their daily schedule of habituating gorillas.

-Bwindi impenetrable forest national park is home to 351 species of birds recorded with some of the species endemic to this area, some of the examples of birds include; Kivu ground thrush, dusky crimson wing, Ruwenzori nightjar, short tailed warbler, collared apalis, purple breasted sunbird, Ruwenzori Batis, dwarf honey guide, black fly catcher, strange weaver, yellow eyed fly catcher, handsome francolin and red faced woodland warbler.
+- Birding.
+Bwindi Impenetrable National Park is home to 351 species of birds recorded, with some of the species endemic to this area.
+Some examples of birds include Kivu ground thrush, dusky crimson wing, Ruwenzori nightjar, short-tailed warbler, collared apalis, purple-breasted sunbird, Ruwenzori Batis, dwarf honeyguide, black flycatcher, strange weaver, yellow-eyed flycatcher, handsome francolin, and red-faced woodland warbler.

-Nature guided walks can be done at Bwindi national park apart from gorilla trekking.
-There are many established walking trails established from 30 minutes up to 7 hours where you will be able to spot various other primates like vevet monkeys, black and white colombus monkey, olive baboons, blue monkey and red tailed monkey among the rest with also other species of birds.
-Some of the trails include; waterfall trail, Rushura hill trail, Munyaga river trail, Buhoma trail, Muzabajiro loop trail and river ivy trail.
+- Nature walks.
+Nature-guided walks can be done at Bwindi National Park, apart from gorilla trekking.
+There are many established walking trails ranging from 30 minutes up to 7 hours, where you will be able to spot various other primates like velvet monkeys, black and white colobus monkeys, olive baboons, blue monkeys, and red-tailed monkeys, among others.
+Some of the trails include the waterfall trail, Rushura hill trail, Munyaga river trail, Buhoma trail, Muzabajiro loop trail, and river ivy trail.

-Tourists can also include cultural visits while on their tour to Bwindi impenetrable forest national park.
-Tourists can visit the Batwa people who used to live in the forest before it was established as a national park, the Batwa guides will take you through the forest and show you how they uwed to survive in the forest for shelter, medicine and food.
+- Cultural encounters.
+Tourists can also include cultural visits while on their tour to Bwindi Impenetrable National Park.
+Tourists can visit the Batwa people who used to live in the forest before it was established as a national park.
+The Batwa guides will take you through the forest and show you how they used to survive in the forest for shelter, medicine, and food.

-Bwindi impenetrable forest national park can be visited all year round but some months are better than the rest like from June to August and December to February.
+Bwindi Impenetrable National Park can be visited all year round, but some months are better than the rest, like from June to August and December to February.

-Gorilla permits in Bwindi impenetrable forest national park cost $600 per person for trekking and $1500 for gorilla habituation.
+Gorilla permits in Bwindi Impenetrable Forest National Park cost $700 per person for trekking and $1500 for gorilla habituation.

 Book your dream safari below.